 Suggestions

-Add executable code examples for Steps 3-5 (pagination async generator, findRelated call, and enrichment mapping) instead of prose descriptions
+Add executable code examples for Steps 3-5 (pagination async generator, findRelated call, enrichment mapping) rather than just describing what to build

 | Dimension | Reasoning | Score |